There’s so much to say about the unspoken INFJ inner struggles.

-I thought about the many myriads of ways that I could begin this post because there’s so much to say about the unspoken INFJ inner struggles, but I’m going to keep it simple and relay an experience I recently went through that shook my inner core completely.
+And a myriad of ways to begin this post, but I’m going to keep it simple and relay an experience I recently went through that shook my inner core completely.
 It made me re-evaluate how much of my true nature I should be in conflict with.

 See, I tend to pride myself on how self-aware I am about my inner feelings and struggles.
 Even when it comes to foreseeing how I’m going to potentially react in a situation, because after all, I am an INFJ, and it’s one of my (our) superpowers.
 But in this one particular moment in time, I willingly denied myself the opportunity to assess a future situation.
 I let FOMO take control over me.